Glen Scotia distillery

-Glen Scotia distillery or sometimes affectionately known as The Scotia or Old Scotia is a distillery that is a producer of single malt Scotch whisky.
-The distillery was founded in 1832 and is one of just three distilleries left in Campbeltown, the smallest whisky region.
+Glen Scotia, historically known as The Scotia or Old Scotia is a distillery that produces single malt Scotch whisky.
+It was founded in 1832 and is one of three distilleries left in Campbeltown, the smallest whisky region.

 History

-Glen Scotia Distillery was founded in 1832, and has been operating for one hundred and eighty years.
-Situated in Campbeltown, one of the recognised 5 Whisky producing regions of Scotland, the distillery has a formidable pedigree.
+Glen Scotia distillery was founded in 1832, and has been operating for more than one hundred eighty years.
+It is situated in Campbeltown, one of the recognised 5 whisky producing regions of Scotland.